Last Updated on

 However, it is very liable to security risks.
-Skilling instead is a regulated platform which has sought to maintain transparency.
-Overall, we recommend Skilling and hope it will continue to enhance its services to meet client needs.
+Alvexo instead is a regulated platform which has sought to maintain transparency.
+Overall, we recommend Alvexo and hope it will continue to enhance its services to meet client needs.

 A trader is exposed to higher risks when trading on an unregulated exchange.
 If you lose money on an unregulated exchange due to fraud, it will be more difficult to seek remedy through a legal or insurance claim.
 In a regulated market such as the UK, the investor is protected.
 If the exchange you have deposited money with goes bankrupt, for example, the UK Financial Conduct Authority (FCA) provides deposit insurance up to $50,000.